DavidYKay/resume-2012/data/resume.md

 ###iOS Consultant
 _January 2011 - Present_

-Working with a team of telecommunications experts under the leadership of a former intelligence operative, designed and developed an iOS application for members of the "three letter agencies."
+Working with a team of telecommunications experts under the leadership of a former intelligence operative, designed and developed an iOS application intended for use by the the "three letter agencies."

 ## Deutsche Bank
 ###Senior Developer, iPhone and iPad